skijit/notes/music/transcriptions/citizen.md

 - Move to a IV, then a vi-V resolution back to I is expected BUT then we get a key change
     - vi-V resolution:
         - has the diatonic stepwise motion so common in this tune
         - its just the usual vi-ii-V without the ii but we get the Ab.
+- The resolution to Ab (next works well) because it ends on V and we're expecting the I again.
+    - So this is an excellent location for a deceptive cadence.
+    - The Ab is just a substitution for a C-
+- The IV just invites a question (what now?) that is then answered by the vi V and then the deceptive cadence

 ## B Section